arjanlangit/caredex/README.md

 # Caredex

-The system that sends and receives data from a device <br/>
+> A combined hardware and software project to help the nurses monitor a patients data through a website. \
+> Used Arduino for the hardware. \
+> Used PHP to handle the backend of the website. \
-This system is created for our research entitled: <br/>

-# Caredex: A Nurse Smart Gadget with Web-based Patient Medication Information System
+> This system is created for our research entitled: Caredex: A Nurse Smart Gadget with Web-based Patient Medication Information System \

-Researchers / Developers: <br/>
+## Researchers / Developers: <br/>
 Abarca, Nikki G. <br/>
 Gonzales, Denielle C. <br/>
 Sumayao, Ryan Jeff A. <br/>